Choosing the right path for your business idea in Hong Kong

 While the setting up process is straightforward, the closing down is a bit more complicated since the foreign company is exposed to debts of their Hong Kong operations.
 See how to open a Branch Office in Hong Kong

-Generally speaking, a Hong Kong Representative Office allows the foreign parent company to test and evaluate the market for their intended business plan.
+Generally speaking, a Hong Kong Representative Office allows the foreign parent company to test and evaluate the market for its intended business plan.

 Due to having a scope of action that is limited to non-profit activities, a Hong Kong Representative Office presents itself as a safe choice with a simple set-up process.